Paul’s Book Reviews

 4_5

-This is a detective novel set in Cahokia, capital of the city-state of Cahokia, populated by a mix of takouma (indigenous), takata (white), and taklousa (black) Americans, governed by takouma rules and law.
+This is a detective novel set in Cahokia, capital of the American city-state of Cahokia, populated by a mix of takouma (indigenous), takata (white), and taklousa (black) Americans, governed by takouma rules and law.
 This is not to say the racism that stains us as Americans, present day and historical, is absent: underlying the action of this novel is a sinister plot to create a “race war” that will result in a white takeover and the elimination of takouma governance and laws; the KKK is alive and well in Cahokia.
 Also alive and well: many aspects of our own 1920s America: President Harding back east, the recently-concluded Great War, the railroad empire (this time majority-owned by the red man), sunny California and the movie industry, jazz.

 I love serious world-building, and Spufford takes his very seriously indeed.
 The historical differences that create this version of the United States — Cahokia occupying what in our timeline is southern Illinois, the Dineh governing a vast area in what we know of as Arizona and New Mexico, the separate Mormon nation Deseret covering most of our Nevada and Utah, a British Oregon where our Washington State sits, a Russian Alaska called the New Siberian Territory — are explained with enough detail to be plausible, shown to us through the eyes and ears of Joe Barrow, the Cahokia detective at the center of the story, a transplanted orphan of mixed takouma and taklousa parentage.
 A jazz pianist in his off-hours, no less, and through this part of his life we learn of another major difference between his world and ours: the nearby existence of Mississippi, a state where post-Civil War reconstruction held, a refuge and home to the taklousa, with its own thriving culture.